cta-observatory/cta-gps-simulation-paper/skymodel/known-sources/templates/README.md

 Sources modelled by dedicated templates

 The file templates.dat contains the list of sources modelled using templates.
-Each source must be identified trhough gammacat id
+Each source must be identified trhough gammacat id.

-The source names in the file templates dat are identical to the templated file names.
+The source names in the file templates.dat are identical to the corresponding template file names.

 The formalism for the template of a given source is: